 - Dates of service on or after January 1, 2014

-Beginning in 2014, the therapy cap—along with the rules governing the exceptions and manual medical review processes—applied to critical access hospitals in the same manner as all other settings.
-So, if a patient continues treatment in a critical access hospital, the CAH will need to follow the exception process rules once that patient exceeds the therapy threshold.
+As of 2014, the therapy cap—along with the rules governing the exceptions and manual medical review processes—applies to critical access hospitals (CAHs) in the same manner as all other settings.
+So, if a patient continues treatment in a critical access hospital and exceeds the threshold, the CAH will need to follow the rules of the soft cap exceptions process (as explained later in this guide).

 How do I calculate a patient’s progress toward the therapy threshold?